MicrosoftDocs/bing-docs/bing-docs/bing-web-search/search-the-web.md

 To learn more about these headers, see [Response headers](reference/headers.md#response-headers).

 Here's a cURL call that returns the response headers.
+If you want to remove the response data so you can see only the headers, include the `-o nul` parameter.

 ```curl
 curl -D - -H "Ocp-Apim-Subscription-Key: <yourkeygoeshere>" https://api.bing.microsoft.com/bing/v7.0/search?q=microsoft+devices